office design trends

 The Science Based Targets initiative (SBTi) helps companies set clear climate goals by defining how much and how quickly they need to reduce carbon emissions to limit climate change.
 Companies like Steelcase are using these targets to guide their sustainability strategies.

-Hiring for new sustainability-focused roles
+• Hiring for sustainability-focused roles

-Designing workplaces that reflect sustainability commitments
+• Designing workplaces that reflect environmental values

 The Workplace as a Reflection of Values

-Encouraging knowledge-sharing across teams and industries
+• Promoting knowledge-sharing across teams and industries

 Moving Forward Together